engineereneskilic/PatikaBackendBootcamp.Solution/7.week_3_PRATIK_PatikafyMuzik_Linq/Readme.md

-# Singers and Album Information
+# Singers and Album Information - Patikafy Music

 This project is a C# console application that performs various queries on a list of singers.
 It allows users to filter, sort, and analyze singer data based on specific criteria.